yingw787/tinydevcrm-mvp/WHY.md

     product I've found that represents something akin to what I want to build.
     Monica's goal is to help people build more meaningful relationships.
-    Multiple people have recommended that I look into Monica HQ instead of building my own product, and their advice takes great credence.
+    Multiple people have recommended that I look into Monica HQ instead of building my own product, and their advice takes great credence for this analysis.

     Ultimately, I decided to decline proceeding with paying for Monica or deploying my own instance of Monica.
-The honest, largest answer as to why is because by the time people recommended it to me my heart was already set on building my own CRM.
+The honest, largest answer as to why is because by the time people recommended it to me my heart was already set on building my own "CRM".
 However, there are a number of concerns I immediately had after reviewing the README:

-    -   At **$9 / month**, the pricing seems both quite high in comparison to Productive (where I am paying $9 / year or **75 cents / month** for premium) and Standard Notes (where I paid $149 / five years or **$2.48 / month** for premium), and yet low enough where I'm concerned development may cease sometime in the future.
+    -   **Low prices**: At $9 / month, the pricing seems both quite high in comparison to Productive (where I am paying $9 / year or **75 cents / month** for premium) and Standard Notes (where I paid $149 / five years or **$2.48 / month** for premium), and yet low enough where I'm concerned development (including security patches) may cease sometime in the future.
 As a point of reference, Slack (the web-based chat / collaboration tool) charges somewhere around $200 / user for low-grade enterprise plans:

         > “On Business Plus, $208.70 per user (850 Users, annual plan).
 It's an
         > unadvertised tier between business and enterprise that gives some